yungyuc/nsdhw_21au/proposal/BoWeii/README.rst

 Job-shop scheduling or the job-shop problem (JSP) is an optimization problem in computer science and operations research.

+I would try to use genetic-algorithm solve the JSP.

 **GitHub repository**: https://github.com/BoWeii/job-shop-scheduling

 Problem to solve